codership/documentation/galeracluster/source/documentation/docker.rst

 You'll notice in the example here there are several ``-p`` options included.
 Those are described in the next section on Firewall Settings.
 The ``-v`` option is described in the section after it on Persistent Data.

 .. note:: The above command starts a container node meant to be attached to an existing cluster.
 If you're starting the first node in a cluster, append the argument ``--wsrep-new-cluster`` to the end of the command.
-For more information, see :doc:`starting-cluster`.
+For more information, see :doc:`./training/tutorials/starting-cluster`.